shawntabrizi/substrate-collectables-workshop/1/viewing-a-structure.md

 ## Creating a Kitty

 Now we can go and create a new kitty.
-In the **Extrinsics** tab, go to:
+In the **Extrinsics** app, go to:

 ```
 substratekitties > createKitty()